amit1021/pokemon-api/README.md

 # PokemonApi

-This project displays information about 151 Pokemon, the information displayed is taken from the API https://pokeapi.co
+This project displays information about 151 Pokemons, the information displayed is taken from the API https://pokeapi.co

 ## Requirements